-When a student receiving special education services is involved in a restraint or given a time out, the details of the restraint should be logged into SuccessEd by the staff member involved.
+When a Special Education student is restrained or given a time out, the details of the restraint should be logged into Success Ed by the staff member involved.

 If a restraint was performed by a paraprofessional, the teacher involved in the restraint should complete the restraint documentation with the paraprofessional.
-If no teacher was involved in the restraint, then the assigned Case Manager or CCC/ARD Facilitator should assist the paraprofessional in completing the restraint documentation.
+If no teacher was involved in the restraint, then the assigned Case Manager will assist the paraprofessional in completing the restraint documentation.